jeffery-lai/intuit-build-challenge/README.md

 - Represents a common business use case with meaningful product categories.
 - Includes multiple regions, products, and categories.
 - Uses simple, human-readable types so that the focus stays on functional/stream-style processing rather than handling edge cases.

+Design elements:
+- csv.DictReader and load_sales form a lazy record stream.
+- Analytics methods use generator expressions and functions (sum, max, etc.) instead of manual looping.
+- Lamdbas are used for grouping and sorting.

 ### Running code on dataset
 1. Navigate into the `src` directory